EECS150/asic_labs_sp22/lab4/spec.md

 Given these definitions, complete `ALU.v` and write a testbench tb `ALU.v` that checks all these operations with random inputs at least a 100 times per operation and outputs a PASS/FAIL indicator.
 For this lab, we will only check for effort and not correctness, but you will need it to work later!

+For this question, submit the code for both your ALU module as well as for the testbench.

 ---

 ### Checkoff 2: ALU